SFPE is proud to work with the following organizations that share in activities to further the mission and vision of the Society.

 ABET, incorporated as the Accreditation Board for Engineering and Technology, Inc., is a non-governmental organization that accredits post-secondary education programs in applied and natural science, computing, engineering, and engineering technology.

 The Automatic Fire Alarm Association (AFAA) is the only not-for-profit association exclusively focused on the fire alarm industry.
 Founded in 1953 in Chicago, Illinois, by a mixed group of contractors, engineers, and manufacturers.

 Established in 1989 as a nonprofit, nonpartisan policy institute, CFSI is designed to educate members of Congress about the needs and challenges of our nation’s fire and emergency services to help them understand how the federal government can support the needs of their local first responders.

-Fire in buildings are now bigger, more unpredictable and more dangerous than ever before, and many of the current regulatory requirements around fire safety in buildings are not providing an adequate level of fire protection for European citizens.
-Fire Safe Europe (FSEU) intends to change this status quo by working with experts, policy and decision makers to ensure that people and communities across Europe are safe from fire in every building they spend time in.
+Fire in buildings is now bigger, more unpredictable, and more dangerous than ever before, and many of the current regulatory requirements around fire safety in buildings do not provide adequate fire protection for European citizens.
+Fire Safe Europe (FSEU) intends to change this status quo by working with experts, policy, and decision-makers to ensure that people and communities across Europe are safe from fire in every building they spend time in.

 The International Code Council is the leading global source of model codes and standards and building safety solutions that include product evaluation, accreditation, technology, training, and certification.
 The Code Council's codes, standards, and solutions are used to ensure safe, affordable, and sustainable communities and buildings worldwide.